 DAY 106 November 16 I relog a dispute for the fifth time, after Telkom short-changes me.
 The credit is less than one month billing.
 The company appears to have cut my voice services after a request for my DSL to be ported to another service provider.
 I also fill out a complaint form for the Consumer Complaints Commission in regard to MWEEB.

 DAY 110 November 20 I finally have full refund and my Telkom account shows a positive balance.
 Still no voice service.
+I log a fault.
 The entity has also sent me the ‘cancellation of services’ form which should have been emailed to begin with.
 Somebody needs to explain to the mandarins in charge they need a better “move” protocol.